ArtifexSoftware/MuPDF.NET/docs/pixmap.rst

       :type source: *Pixmap*

       :arg int alpha: whether the target will have an alpha channel, default and mandatory if source colorspace is *null*.

-      .. note:: A typical use includes separation of color and transparency bytes in separate pixmaps.
-Some applications require this like e.g. *wx.Bitmap.FromBufferAndAlpha()* of *wxPython*:

    .. method:: Pixmap(string filename)